-The V-fell method (a.k.a.
-Method 2) for finger-held loop braiding is very useful for braiding 2-transfer braids of more than 7 loops as a solo braider.
-With the V-fell method, you can use all 10 fingers to hold loops, which you can’t with the A-fell method—thumbs are on the wrong side of the active finger.
+The V-fell method for finger-held loop braiding is very useful for braiding simple 2-transfer braids of more than 7 loops, because it’s possible to use all 10 fingers to hold loops.
+This isn’t possible with the equivalent A-fell method, as the thumbs are on the wrong side of the active finger.

-The other big advantage of V-fell braiding (for a solo braider using more than 7 loops) is that the finger performing the braiding moves is on a different hand than the loops it is reaching through.
-This makes it much easier to reach through multiple loops in one pass, especially when 2 or 3 loops are stacked on a finger.
+Another advantage to V-fell braiding is that the active braiding finger is on a different hand than the loops it reaches through.
+This makes it much easier to reach through multiple loops in one pass, especially if 2 or 3 loops are stacked on a finger.*

 *With the more widely known A-fell braiding method, the index finger reaches through the loops of its own hand to perform the braiding moves.
 This works fine for reaching through only 3 loops (one each on middle, ring, little fingers).
 More than that becomes problematic.

-*Reaching through more than 3 loops becomes especially problematic if one of the loops that should be reached through is being held by the finger that does the reaching—as in the classic A-fell method for the 8-loop Lace Dawns/ Daunce.
+It becomes especially problematic if the finger that’s supposed to do the fetching starts out by holding one of the loops that needs to be reached through—as in the classic A-fell method for the 8-loop Lace Dawns/ Daunce.
 See my post on Laces Dawns and Piol for a more efficient, V-fell method for making these braids.

-Since starting to teach, I’ve noticed that students who have already become very adept and fast at loop-braiding with 5 or 7 loops often seem to feel that it’s harder to add 2 more loops than do braiders who have learned more recently.
+**It’s not uncommon for loop braiders who have already become very proficient at loop-braiding with five, or with seven loops to feel (initially) more slowed-down by adding two more loops than braiders who have learned more recently.

-On the other hand, I don’t recommend rushing into braiding with 11 loops.
-With 11 loops there is no new finger to train, instead all the fingers need to have more automatic control over their loops, so you can focus on the new step in the loop shifting, and on that extra loop on the little finger.
-When you reach the point (with 9 loop braids) where you can keep braiding while conversing, or looking up occasionally, you can learn to handle 11 loops.
-Before that point I think it would be more trouble than it is worth.
+11-loop braids would be better to learn after your fingers have become very automatic at braiding with 9 loops.
+With 11 loops there is no new finger to train.
+Rather, all the fingers need to have smooth, automatic control over their loops, so you can focus on the new step in the loop shifting, and on carrying two loops on the little finger.

-When I braid double braids that have more than ten loops, I usually carry extra loops on the little fingers first, as I show in my 11-loop square braid tutorial, then on the thumbs (using similar braiding moves).
+When I braid double braids that have more than ten loops, I usually carry extra loops on the little fingers first, as I show in my 11-loop square braid tutorial, and in the 13-loop tutorial (in the same link), then on the thumbs (using similar braiding moves).

 © 2010–2013 Ingrid Crickmore